 Overall, students performed at the level of proficiency.
-Issues of concern are no doubt related to the spontaneity of the intelligence briefing assignment.
-However, it is worth noting, even under duress the students performed well in terms of providing the necessary evidence in support of their arguments.
+Issues of concern are no doubt related to the short time allowed to plan for the simulation assignment.
+However, it is worth noting, even under duress the students performed well in terms of basic planning and response.

-It is the recommendation of this assessment to more closely observe the progress of students as they perform their research during the simulation.
-In doing so, students depth of understanding should be increased, and should translate into an increased ability to functionally participate in a professional briefing environment.
-Monitoring progress can take the form of students submitting numerous smaller papers to the professor, or perhaps student/professor conferences.
+It is the recommendation of this assessment to integrate standard course materials on the subject of jurisdiction and authority between emergency responders on the local, state, and federal level.
+In doing so, students depth of knowledge should be increased, and should translate into an increased ability to functionally participate in a professional environment.

-Homeland Security Studies Minor Colorado State University--Pueblo Critical Thinking Rubric
+Homeland Security Studies Minor Colorado State University--Pueblo Knowledge Rubric